ABOUT THE TECHNOLOGY

 The idea of an efficient multi-platform for the production of renewable energy and sustainable mariculture was finally formed.

-Currently the research and development continues in collaboration with companies, universities, governments and investors in order to build a full-scale prototype.
+Currently the research and development will continue in collaboration with companies, universities, governments and investors in order to build a larger prototype and test it in the real sea condition.
 Get in touch for more details.

-Our aim is to transition us to a world that is entirely run on renewable energy.
+Our aim is to contribute in the transition to a world that is entirely run on renewable energy.